 This blog post is intended as an info resource about traditional Thai pillows.
-Before you buy a Thai pillow, learn about quality and become a better shopper.
+Before you buy a Thai pillow, you need to learn about quality and become a better shopper.

 I have been involved in Thai pillow making for years.
-Over time, many pillow makers and their families have become friends of my family.
+(Please see my post: Confessions of an International Thai Pillow Dealer) Over time, many pillow makers and their families have become friends of my family.
 This short tutorial is my attempt to introduce this wonderful, old Siamese handicraft to those interested in the culture and tradition of Thai pillows.
 Enjoy

 This tutorial will introduce you to the many shapes and sizes of Thai pillows, mats and mattresses.
 I’ll show you how they’re made and the difference between a quality Thai pillow and a bad one.

 There are pillows for sitting and pillows for reclining…

 -King Ramkhamhaem of Sukhothai from the Ram Khamhaeng Stele (1292)